This local hot sauce is spicing up the Phoenix food scene. Here's where to eat it and take home your own.

 “I source my ingredients from Bob,” Cutino says.
 “It’s important to use local product and support our food producers.
 I’ve also used product from Maya’s Farm and have spoken with Erich Schultz at Steadfast Farm.
 I try to use local whenever I can.”

-Cutino’s sauces have also gained favor among Phoenix chefs, including the “Arizona Seven:” Bernie Kantak (The Gladly and Citizen Public House), Cullen Campbell (now closed, Crudo), Gio Osso (Virtù Honest Craft and, now closed, Nico’s Heirloom Kitchen), Kelly Fletcher (El Chorro), Scott Holmes (Little Miss BBQ) and Stephen Jones (The Larder + The Delta).
+Cutino’s sauces have also gained favor among Phoenix chefs, including the “Arizona Seven:” Bernie Kantak (The Gladly and Citizen Public House), Cullen Campbell (now closed, Crudo), Gio Osso (Virtù Honest Craft and, now closed, Nico’s Heirloom Kitchen), Kelly Fletcher (El Chorro), Scott Holmes (Little Miss BBQ) and Stephen Jones (The Larder + The Delta—now closed).

 “It’s been great having the support of these chefs,” Cutino says.
 “Not only have they used the sauces in their own dishes, they’ve also invited me to cook with them at special dinners and events.
 Phoenix really is a collaborative culinary community.”